SwedbankPay/developer.swedbankpay.com/_includes/prices.md

 ### Prices Object Types

 Each payment instrument have one or more prices object types.
-This is most relevant when using card based and direct debit payments as each type correspond to a card brand or bank respectively.
+This is most relevant when using card based payments as each type correspond to a card brand or bank respectively.

 {% case payment-instrument %}